 · Higher student self esteem

 · Less pressure on parents

 A strict dress code has been found to minimize violence in schools, particularly when it comes to gang-style clothing.
 In addition, by eliminating expensive trendy clothing, the number of students robbed of shoes, hats, and jackets can be reduced.
 Of course, when students feel safer on their school campus, learning is also enhanced.

 Community College Dress Codes

 In addition to many of the benefits listed above, community college students who must adhere to a relatively strict dress code receive training in how to dress for the professional world and beyond.
-Many community college administrators take their job of vocational training very seriously, and they believe appearance is an important component in that training if their graduates are. . .read more
+Many community college administrators take their job of vocational training very seriously, and they believe appearance is an important component in that training if their. . .read more

 Learn about the job conditions facing community college graduates in 2010.

 Many who have found themselves out of work thanks to the recent recession have headed back to school for retraining in a more lucrative profession – or so they thought.
 It turns out that many of those so-called hot industries highly touted during the slowdown are only lukewarm at best for many of the college grads trying to hunt down the openings.